arielsanchezmora/vDocumentation/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Installation

+The scripts run inside a PowerShell window using PowerCLI modules.
+Powershell is available in all modern windows OS, with PowerShell core available for Mac and Linux.
+Make sure you have the latest PowerCLI installed (you can check here for a video on how to install https://blogs.vmware.com/PowerCLI/2017/05/powercli-6-5-1-install-walkthrough.html)

+From the video, these are the useful commands you should have completed before installing vDocumentation:

+$psversiontable [enter]  =  gives you the PowerShell version get-module VMware* -ListAvailable [enter]  =  Lists all installed PowerCLI modules, if return empty, install PowerCLI

+Installing PowerCLI
+  Find-Module -Name VMware.PowerCLI  =  checks connectivity to PowerShell Gallery and updates NuGet if needed (yes is default)
+  Install-Module -Name VMware.PowerCLI -Scope CurrentUser  =  install PowerCLI as long as you answer Y or A

+Installing vDocumentation

+vDocumentation are powershell modules as well, but are not yet in the PowerShell Gallery, so we can't use the Install-Module command.
+For now, use this manual process:

+  1 Download the folder and files inside vDocumentation.
+  2 Browse to the %USERPROFILE%\Documents\WindowsPowerShell\Modules and copy the files